Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

     | :------------------------ |-------------:| -------:| -------:|
     | performance                  | 1 fps sec     | 37 fps | 46 fps |

+#### Optional: Playing video
+You can run ffplay to view any video using the excutable inside the same directory.
+However, just aware that ffplay is very slow on F1 instance.

+./ffplay -f rawvideo -pix_fmt yuv420p -s:v 1920x1080 -i crowd_fpga_1.yuv

 1. Close your terminal to conclude this module.
     ```bash
     exit